<check against delivery>

 I see our newest citizens being deeply moved by the Welcome to Country that is part of their ceremony.

 There is something about being welcomed here as the most recent arrival, by those who were here first.
+It matters to those who arrive, they pay deep attention, and they think its one of our great hallmarks of our values that we do this.

 I saw this most recently when I travelled to east Arnhem Land.